sergejsha/tinybus/README.md

 Relation to Otto event bus
 =======

-Fist of all TinyBus respects the work and keeps copyright notes of all parts adopted from [Otto][2] project.
-At the same time TinyBus is not a direct fork of Otto project.
-TinyBus uses very similar interfaces but it has different implementation with a slightly different behavior written from scratch.
+TinyBus adopts interfaces defined in [Otto project][2].
+At the same time TinyBus is not a direct fork of Otto.
+Although TinyBus uses very similar interfaces, it has different implementation with a slightly different behavior written from scratch.
 The main difference to Otto is that TinyBus is optimized for startup and event dispatching performance.

  * It doesn't create additional objects while dispatching an event.
 This allows you to use it in projects where many events get dispatched frequently.
  * TinyBus is designed to be called from a single thread only.
 In most cases this is Main Thread.
 It doesn't use synchronized classes, which makes it fast.